The Free Plan costs nothing. As such, there are significant limitations that I will discuss later.

 Why WordPress.com might be a better option for you.

 WordPress.com offers everything under one roof.
 Hosting, website-building software, a domain name — it’s all there (as long as you’re not using the completely free version).
 Everything is completely taken care of for you.
-All websites include SSL, are backed up, are kept secure, run fast, include free themes . . . it’s the easiest thing in the world.
-But e-commerce is not included with any WordPress.com plan except for the Business Plan (which is an excellent value for small businesses).
+All websites include SSL, are backed up and kept secure, run fast, include free themes . . . it’s the easiest thing in the world.
+But E-commerce is not included with any WordPress.com plan except for the Business Plan (which is an excellent value for small businesses).

 Why traditional hosting might be a better option for you.

 Traditional web hosting means freedom.
 With even the most basic level of web hosting (shared hosting), you typically get unlimited storage space, freedom to use any website builder out there (or code your site yourself), access to the code to make any change imaginable, E-commerce capabilities, freedom to use any WordPress plugins (extending the capabilities of your website) or custom themes . . .
 If you want a website with endless capabilities and few restrictions, you’re going to want to use traditional web hosting.

 For a comprehensive quick-glance chart showing the differences between WordPress.com plans and a traditional web host check out this article.

 I call website builders like WordPress.com and Wix.com apartment complex systems because everything is included.
 In an apartment, you get a washer and dryer, appliances, a parking space, a swimming pool, free plumbing services, free paint jobs, a manicured yard, security . . . it’s all taken care of.